 You can also buy them privately through opticians.

 Closed circuit televisions (CCTVs) work by putting what you want to see underneath a special camera and the page appears enlarged on a TV screen.

-CCTVs / electronic hand held magnifiers can be demonstrated at your local Low Vision Clinic before you decide to purchase an expensive CCTV / magnifier which may not be suitable.
+CCTVs/ electronic handheld magnifiers can be demonstrated at your local Low Vision Clinic before you decide to buy an expensive CCTV/ magnifier which may not be suitable.

 Information and support can be provided by rehabilitation workers from the local HSC Trust sensory support teams

 There are several voluntary organisations for people who are losing their sight.